2i2c-org/2i2c-org.github.io/content/blog/2025/cloud-cost-groups/index.md

 ![Group cloud cost dashboard showing cost breakdowns by user groups](featured.png)

+{{% callout %}}
+Available for dedicated AWS clusters only (and excluding CloudBank managed accounts).
+Other deployments on GCP will be supported in the future.
+{{% /callout %}}

 ## Learn more

 - Take a look at the [Community Hub Guide](https://docs.2i2c.org/admin/monitoring/cost-users-groups/#group-cloud-costs) to see what's new